denis-mludek/kaiju/README.md

 ## Update
 - At any point in time, the component will re-render if either is true:
-  - The parent rerenders the component with **changed** props (shallow compare)
+  - The parent rerenders the component with **changed** props (shallow comparison)
-  - An Observable registered in `connect` is updated, and an **updated** state (shallow compare) is returned in its handler.
+  - An Observable registered in `connect` is updated, and an **updated** state (shallow comparison) is returned in its handler.

 Synchronously sending a message to the component in its `render` method is forbidden to avoid loops.

 ## Destruction
-When some parent is removed from the tree or when the component's direct parent stops including the component in its render method, the component gets destroyed. `render` will never be called again and all the `Observables` are unregistered from.
+When some parent is removed from the tree or when the component's direct parent stops including the component in its render output, the component gets destroyed. `render` will never be called again and all the `Observables` are unregistered from.

 Additionally, for any of these phases, the snabbdom [hooks](https://github.com/snabbdom/snabbdom#hooks) can be used on any VNode returned in `render`